denyncrawford/deno-figlet/README.md

 })

 ```
-You will get an awesome Star Wars figlet :heart: :gun:.
+You will get an awesome Doom Figlet :heart: :gun:.

 ## :crown: Contributing